ARMmbed/mbed-os-5-docs/docs/refs/api/networking/cellular.md

 FileHandle _fh;
 ```

-> In case of a UART type of device, mbed OS provides an implementation of serial device type `FileHandle` with software buffering.
+> In case of a UART type of device, Mbed OS provides an implementation of serial device type `FileHandle` with software buffering.

 ```CPP
 FileHandle * _fh = new UARTSerial(TX_PIN, RX_PIN, BAUDRATE);